punchsppt/INT214/W04_63130500159/insight_data.md

 ```
 ---

-### 2. Show the title of book, type and price of all books that in paperback type and price is less than 20.
+### 2. Show the title of book, type and price of all books that in paperback type and price is less than 20 USD.
 **Code :**
 ```
 books %>% select(Book_title, Type, Price) %>% filter(Type %in% "Paperback" & Price < 20)